Trimethylglycine: The Nutrient Most People Overlook

 Why does that matter?
 Because methylation affects nearly everything: energy production, liver detoxification, mood, cardiovascular health, and even DNA repair.
-When methylation is sluggish — whether from genetics, stress, or nutrient deficiency — people can feel it in ways that range from fatigue and irritability to poor focus, slow recovery, or unexplained lab abnormalities like high homocysteine.
+When methylation is sluggish—whether due to genetics, stress, or nutrient deficiency—people may experience symptoms ranging from fatigue and irritability to poor focus, slow recovery, or unexplained lab abnormalities such as elevated homocysteine.

 What TMG Does in the Body